VFPX/FoxBarcodeQR/README.md

 **FoxBarcodeQR** use the free library **BarCodeLibrary.DLL** of ***Dario Alvarez Aranda** (Mexico)*

-This class is an alternative solution for all developers who requested QR Code support until **FoxBarcode** natively support the QR Code with **gpImage2** class.
+This class is an alternative solution for all developers who requested QR Code support.

 **Project Manager:** ***Guillermo Carrero** (RIP) (Barcelona, Spain) and **Luis Maria Guayan** (Tucuman, Argentina)*